 What is Artificial Intelligence in Healthcare?

 Artificial intelligence (AI) plays a role in many industries, from banking and cybersecurity to product design and healthcare.
-Its uses are infinite and artificial intelligence will continue to advance through new technology and innovation.
+Its applications are seemingly infinite.
+Artificial intelligence will continue to advance through new technology and innovation.

 This guide has everything you need to know about artificial intelligence in healthcare.
 If you're looking for industry insights, barriers to AI adoption, or ways artificial intelligence will improve healthcare, you'll love this guide.